rajesharora27/dap/docs/AI_AGENT_QUICK_START.md

 2. Click on **AI Assistant** in the sidebar (or press `Cmd/Ctrl + K`)
 3. Type your question and press Enter

+### Intelligent Routing

+The AI Assistant now intelligently handles two types of questions:

+1.  **Data Questions**: "Show me...", "List...", "Count..."
+(Queries the database)
+2.  **Documentation Questions**: "How do I...", "What is...", "Explain..."
+(Searches the documentation)

+You don't need to switch modes; just ask naturally!

 ### Example Questions

 #### Products & Solutions